delfick/noy_black/README.rst

 Changelog
 ---------

+0.1.5 - TBD
+    * Make it compatible with python3.6

 0.1.4 - 9 November 2019
     * Make it compatible with python3.8

 0.1.3 - 30 October 2019
     * Initial release